 The experts recommend that you get professional help quickly if you are accused of an after the fact DUI.
 You should not discuss your charges with either police officers or prosecutors before you contact a DUI lawyer in Los Angeles.

 You should know that anything you say regarding your charges can be used against you.
 Additionally, anything you post on social media about the charges could make it easier for prosecutors to secure a conviction.
-Speak with the Simmrin Law Group now to get legal advice about your case.
+Speak with a criminal defense attorney to get legal advice about your DUI case.

 Building a Defense to DUI Charges After the Fact